okfn/opendefinition/source/open-definition-dev.markdown

 The **license** must allow use, redistribution, modification and compilation, by any person or group of persons, for any purpose.
 These rights must apply independently of other legal agreements, without any obligation to agree to additional terms.

-### Permitted Conditions
+### 3.2.
+Permitted Conditions
-The **license** *may* condition the permissions granted in Sections 1-3 on compliance with the following conditions.
+The **license** *may* condition the permissions granted in Section 3.1 on compliance with the following conditions.
+Other conditions are not generally permitted if they meaningfully limit or otherwise impact the permissions required in Section 3.1.

-*TODO*: should this have the same disclaimer (advisory committee in its judgment...) as the restrictions part?
-That would be more controversial (as it should be).

 #### 1. Attribution